 Senior units of study (2000 and 3000 level)

 You complete 12 credit points from core senior intermediate (2000-level) units of study:

 - SCLG2601 Sociological Theory

-These core senior intermediate units extend on the introductory material in the junior units and focus on the twin principles of sociology – an understanding of social theories and of empirical methods, and how they relate to each other.
+These core senior intermediate units extend your understanding of the introductory material of junior units and focus on the twin ‘engines’ of all sociology – an understanding of social theories and of empirical methods, and how they relate to each other.

 You also complete at least 6 credit points from core senior advanced (3000-level) units of study.
 Senior advanced units of study will further develop your understanding of sociological theory and research methods.

 The remaining credit points for your major can be taken from senior units of study listed under electives in the unit of study table.
-These units provide specialist content (eg, religion, social inequality, terrorism, power, celebrity, the environment, crime, law, human rights, childhood, deviance, media and communication, health and illness) enabling you to focus on narrower topics and learn about the particular concepts, theories and methods associated with these sub-fields of sociology and social policy.
+These units provide specialist content (eg, religion, social inequality, terrorism, power, celebrity, the environment, crime, law, human rights, childhood, deviance, media and communication, health and illness) enabling you to focus on particular topics in more detail.

-Students intending to proceed to Sociology IV honours must have completed at least 48 senior credit points of Sociology or Social Policy with a Credit average or above.
-You must complete SCLG3602 Sociological Theory and Practice as a bridging unit to the research intensive year of Honours.
+Students intending to proceed to Honours must have completed at least 48 senior credit points of Sociology or Social Policy with an average of 70 percent or above.
+You must complete SCLG3602 Sociological Theory and Practice as a bridging unit to the research intensive year of honours.
 This unit allows you to undertake work around a specific empirical/theoretical project, pulling together your learning across the major.
 You are also strongly recommended to take SCLG3601 Contemporary Sociological Theory to strengthen your theoretical capacities.